MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/concurrency-2.md

 }
 ```

-**CancellationPropagatorAsync** registers a lambda function for its own cancellation callback, and then it awaits (it suspends) until the nested work completes.
-When or if **CancellationPropagatorAsync** is canceled, it propagates the cancellation to the nested coroutine.
-There's no need to poll for cancellation; nor is cancellation blocked indefinitely.
+**CancelationPropagatorAsync** registers a lambda function for its own cancelation callback, and then it awaits (it suspends) until the nested work completes.
+When or if **CancellationPropagatorAsync** is canceled, it propagates the cancelation to the nested coroutine.
+There's no need to poll for cancelation; nor is cancelation blocked indefinitely.
 This mechanism is flexible enough for you to use it to interop with a coroutine or concurrency library that knows nothing of C++/WinRT.

 ## Reporting progress